-Now the programme manager has created and edited his programme and believes it is ready for distribution, the programme manager has two options: the first is to run a quick trial; this ensures the programme devised is valid without any of the processing taking place (see Screenshot 10).
-This means request are made to AXMEDIS tools to make sure tasks can be accomplished for processing the programme.
+After the creation and editing of a complete P&P Programme ready for distribution, the programme manager has two options: the first is to run a quick trial; this ensures the programme devised is valid without any of the processing taking place in the P&P Engine (see Figure 14).
+This means request are made to AXMEDIS tools to make sure tasks can be accomplished for processing the P&P Programme.
 A message is return to the P&P Editor informing the user if the trial was successful or not.
 The second option is to run a full trial which enforces the P&P engine to request all the processing to be run if required with the exception of the final distribution to the distribution area.
 The processing jobs are requested and executed and on completion the results are returned.
 The final action of distribution is the only processing not requested in the full trial.